-Religious School registration for 2021-2022 is now OPEN – click here to fill out your form(s).
-New this year – pay tuition online by clicking here.
+Religious School registration for 2023-2024 is always open!
+Click here to fill out your form(s).
+Pay tuition online by clicking here.

 “Educate a child according to their way, and even when they are old, they will not depart from it.”
 Proverbs 22:6

 The mission of our school is to graduate young adults who have the tools they need to form their own Jewish identity.
-Our aim is to enable families to pass their own traditions “from generation to generation” and help them build strong bonds within their community and with the world, both Jewish and secular.
+We aim to enable families to pass their traditions “from generation to generation” and help them build strong bonds within their community and with the Jewish and secular world.
 We hope our students will feel comfortable in their Judaism wherever they go in their lives – and above all, to be “mensches,” good people.
 In addition, they will have the experience of belonging to a Jewish community that will support them as they grow into their Jewish adulthood.

 Kindergarten, First, and Second Grade classes are FREE of charge to all Beth Haverim Shir Shalom member families.
 This is a great opportunity to have your younger child become acquainted with our building, clergy, Jewish holidays, and customs in a warm, welcoming environment.
 There is crafting, singing, gaining familiarity with Hebrew, learning about Israel, holidays, “tours” around the building, meeting and “interviewing” our staff, practicing to be a “mensch” and many other experiences – all packed into an hour and a half on Mondays from 4:15 to 5:45 p.m.

-Also – non-members are able to enroll their children in these three grades as well – $750 covers everything for the school year.
-So if you have friends who are just beginning to think about synagogue membership but not ready quite yet because their children are young, this offer is for them – the more the merrier!
+Also – non-members can enroll their children in these three grades as well – $750 covers everything for the school year.
+So if you have friends who are just beginning to think about synagogue membership but are not ready quite yet because their children are young, this offer is for them – the more the merrier!
 Our early years’ programming is some of the most fun; why wait for your child to begin their Jewish learning experience?

-Call Director of Education Rebecca McVeigh in the school office for more information, or write her at [email protected].
+Call our Director of Education in the school office for more information, or write her at [email protected].

 ATTENDANCE POLICY (beginning in Grade Four***)